vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/intro.md

   - Intro
 ---

-The theme supports blog feature with`vuepress-plugin-blog2` by default, and it's **disabled by default**.
+The theme supports blog feature with`vuepress-plugin-blog2` by default, and it’s **disabled by default**.

 If you need blog functionality, you can set `themeConfig.plugins.blog` to `true` to enable blog functionality.